Conophytum burgeri: Description

 An onion-shaped, single-bodied, succulent plant, it is possibly the most unusual of all the species of the genus Conophytum.
 It has a tiny fissure at the top of its body.
 Its epidermis is smooth, shiny and translucent, and its colour is light green to purple.
 It is slow-growing and sometimes subdivides through a gradual process over several years, to form two or even three heads.
 It varies in size and can reach the size of a small onion.

 Unlike most other Conophytums, it grows in a region of spring and early summer rainfall.
 However its habitat is extremely arid, and the plant may rely mainly on the copious winter fogs and dew that condenses on the rocks where it grows.
 When dormant, its outer covering dries into a thin, white, persistent leaf-sheath.

 It produces a purple flower, in early autumn (April–May in South Africa), with the aroma of honey.
-The flowers open briefly in the late afternoon, has over 5 sepals and a long stigma (over 10mm).
+The flowers open briefly in the late afternoon, has over 5 sepals and a long stigma (over 10 mm).

 Relatives and distinguishing features

 Some of its closest relatives such as Conophytum ratum, Conophytum achabense, Conophytum hammeri and Conophytum subterraneum do have a similar cone shape.
-Conophytum burgeri can be distinguished from these by its long stigma (over 10mm) and by its epidermis becoming purple to red in direct sunlight.
-(Conophytum subterraneum for example, has a stigma under 7mm long, and remains a green colour).
-Conophytum ratum has a larger fissure (3-4mm) that is embedded or sunken in the body.
+Conophytum burgeri can be distinguished from these by its long stigma (over 10 mm) and by its epidermis becoming purple to red in direct sunlight.
+(Conophytum subterraneum, for example, has a stigma under 7 mm long, and remains a green colour).
+Conophytum ratum has a larger fissure (3–4 mm) that is embedded or sunken in the body.
 Conophytum achabense has only 4 sepals, and Conophytum hammeri has an obscure translucent window at its apex.